 Reviewed by: HU Medical Review Board | Last reviewed: June 2023 | Last updated: September 2023

 Tykerb® (lapatinib) is a targeted therapy used to treat advanced or metastatic breast cancer in certain people.
 It is used in combination with:1

-Tykerb is a targeted therapy used to treat advanced or metastatic breast cancer that is positive for human epidermal growth factor receptor 2 (HER2+) receptor in people who have received prior therapy including an anthracycline, a taxane, and trastuzumab
+- Capecitabine for advanced or metastatic breast cancer that is positive for human epidermal growth factor receptor 2 (HER2+) in people who have had prior treatment with an anthracycline, a taxane, and trastuzumab

-What is the ingredient in Tykerb?
+What are the ingredients in Tykerb?

 The active ingredient in Tykerb is lapatinib.1

 How does lapatinib work?

-What are some of the possible side effects of lapatinib?
+What are the possible side effects?

 For more information, read the full prescribing information of lapatinib.